-Louisa's love for music and dance ignited her transition into musical theater.
-She performed in musicals around the Baltimore area, and began traveling to New York City to work with a vocal coach/study acting.
+As a child Louisa began to study tap, jazz, ballet, and modern dance.
+She was accepted into the Peabody Children's Chorus, and studied violin at the Peabody Institute for seven years.
+She started to perform in local musicals around the Baltimore area and began traveling to New York City to work with a vocal coach/study acting.
 She signed with a local talent agent and started doing commercial, voiceover and film work.

 In High School Louisa moved to New York where she attended the Professional Children's School.
-She continued her training, and began working on various film projects.
+She continued her training and began working on various film projects.
 Later she graduated from The New School where she studied Screenwriting, Screen Studies, and Psychology.
 She then completed a graduate level television writing program at Columbia University.